bradendouglass/git-wiki/README.markdown

 -----------------
 Page Links: linking, like in many wikis, is performed by using CamelCase words.
 This makes life tricky since many modules and classes in Ruby are CamelCase.
-To escape a word from auto linking, surround it in {{ }} or "squirrely" brackets.
+CamelCase linking has been disabled.
+To link to separate pages, surround the link with double squirrely brackets {{link}}.

 Page and Title Names: The page title and name was tied to the name of the markdown file.
 This was changed